Private Limited Company – What You Need To Know

 - Appoint at least one shareholder to manage the details of the company shares

-If you have the means to do it, you can establish a private limited company by yourself and own 100% of the shares, or divide the shares among other shareholders in your company if you have more shareholders.
+If you have the means to do it, you can establish a PLC by yourself and own 100% of the shares, or divide the shares among other shareholders in your company if you have more shareholders.

 Owners of private limited companies are known and shareholders, and each of these shareholders would hold a certain number of shares in the business.
-To become a shareholder of a private limited company requires the individual to purchase one or more shares which are issued by the company.
+To become a shareholder, one must purchase one or more shares which are issued by the company.
 Each share purchased would represent an equal percentage of the business.
 Basically, the more shares you hold, the bigger the percentage of the business that you own.

-The people in charge of running and managing a private limited company is known as a director(s).
-The requirement for a private limited company ordinarily is to have at least one director, which in a lot of cases usually ends up being the owner of the company themselves.
+The one in charge of operations and management is known as a director(s).
+Company law ordinarily requires to have at least one director, which in a lot of cases usually ends up being the owner of the company themselves.

-Running a business as a private limited company would offer you the advantages below:
+Running a business as a PLC would offer you the advantages below:

 - A professional status, as private limited companies are usually seen as a more professional body compared to other business entities like the sole trader for example.

-- Owners of a private limited company have a more tax efficient income within the legal limitations.
+- Owners have a more tax efficient income within the legal limitations.

-- When you own a private limited company, you are protected from personal liability.
+- You are protected from personal liability.
 Personal assets will not be at risk with this company option if the business fails.
 The liability of the shareholders is only limited to the amount (if any) unpaid shares which are held by them.

-- Doing business with other companies is also much easier when you’re a registered and incorporated private limited company because of the level of professionalism that goes with this type of business entity.
+- Doing business with other companies is also much easier when you’re a registered and incorporated company under PLC because of the level of professionalism that goes with this type of business entity.